dereknovak/LS170-LS/study_guide.md

 - "...a process to detect whether a message has been interfered with or faked."

 ### TLS Encapsulation

+- "The OSI model defines TLS as a Session layer protocol, and so existing in between Application layer (where HTTP resides) and the Transport layer (where TCP resides)."

 ### Message Authentication Code (MAC)